Leucippe and Clitophon: Pelusium and Nicochis

 IV.
 Charmides moves the army to a nearby village, where Clitophon is allocated a house.
-Here Clitophon attempts to make love to Leucippe, but she rebuffs him, claiming that Artemis told her in a dream that she must remain a virgin until they are formally married.
+Here Clitophon attempts to have sex with Leucippe, but she rebuffs him, claiming that Artemis told her in a dream that she must remain a virgin until they are formally married.
 He admits that he had a similar dream, in which he was refused entry to the temple of Aphrodite by the goddess, but with a promise that he will later be made her priest.

 While they are enjoying the spectacle of the hippopotamus, Charmides casts his eye on Leucippe.
 He asks Menelaus privately to bring Leucippe to his bedroom for a fee of 50 gold pieces.
 Menelaus refuses, and instead reports the story to Clitophon and Leucippe.
 They decide to tell the general that she will give him what he desires once they reach Alexandria, but right now she has her period.
 Charmides agrees, but asks to converse with her in the meantime, and even to kiss her, which infuriates Clitophon.

 While they are negotiating this, Leucippe falls ill with an unexplained madness.
 When Menelaus and Clitophon ask her what is the matter she kicks them and struggles against them.
 When Charmides sees her, he suspects the illness is feigned and orders her tied up.
 Menelaus asks Charmides for the army doctor, who prescribes purging and sedation.

 A message then arrives from the prefect of Egypt, urging Charmides to attack with the troops he currently has.
 They cross the causeway, and the bandits gather all their old men and send them out with branches of palm to make them look like suppliants.
 They offer the general a huge bribe to call off his attack.
 Charmides refuses, so the old men accept their fate and only ask to be killed in their village.
 Meanwhile, the bandits have been flooding the area around the causeway.
 When the old men retreat, they part ranks and let through their main force, which was hidden behind them.
 Isolated on the causeway and surrounded by water, the army is defeated, and Charmides is killed.

 Back at the village Leucippe is still sick.
 A soldier called Chaereas offers to cure her.
 He explains that Gorgias, an Egyptian soldier (now dead), also fell in love with Leucippe and tricked her into drinking an aphrodisiac.
 Chaereas fetches an Egyptian doctor, who offers her a potion to cure her for four pieces of gold.
 Eventually Clitophon agrees and they administer the drug.
 Leucippe sleeps through the night and by morning is cured.
 In the meantime a large army is sent from Alexandria, which razes Nicochis to the ground.
 They resume their journey to Alexandria on the Nile, observing the crocodiles en route, and Chaereas accompanies them.